AAP MLA Harmeet Singh Pathanmajra Arrested in Rape Case After Escape

-AAP MLA Harmeet Singh Pathanmajra has been arrested after months on the run following a rape accusation, marking a significant development in the ongoing legal and political saga.
+Harmeet Singh Pathanmajra, an AAP MLA, has been apprehended after a months-long search following his escape from police custody in connection with a rape case, marking a significant development in the ongoing legal proceedings.

 Key Points

-- The case against Pathanmajra involves charges of rape, cheating, and criminal intimidation based on a complaint filed by a woman in Zirakpur.
+- The rape case against Pathanmajra involves allegations of misrepresentation, sexual exploitation, and threats made by a Zirakpur-based woman.

 AAP MLA Harmeet Singh Pathanmajra was arrested by the Punjab Police from Madhya Pradesh's Gwalior, more than six months after he escaped police custody in a rape case.

-Officials said Pathanmajra, the first-time MLA from Sanour in Patiala, was nabbed from Gwalior on late Tuesday night.
+Officials on Wednesday said that Pathanmajra, the first-time MLA from Sanour in Patiala, was nabbed from the outskirts of the Gwalior area late Tuesday night.

 The case was registered based on a complaint by a Zirakpur-based woman, who alleged that the MLA misrepresented himself as a divorcee, entered into a relationship with her and later married in 2021 while already being married.